markpalfreeman/life-lists/README.md

 Without further adieu...

-## To Do – Week of 9/07/2015
+## To Do – Week of 11/09/2015

-- [ ] Read Chapter 2 of The Gift
-- [ ] Wear teeth guard every day at work
-- [ ] Go to gym 3 times
+- [ ] Go to gym twice
-- [ ] Email signup spreadsheet and plan for 'Lightning talks' at work
+- [ ] Write blog post about SWC, whiskey, and people
+- [x] Ask about remote work policy